Coronavirus testing: What we know so far

 The NHS is aiming to get to 25,000 of these tests per day, with the ultimate aim being several hundred thousand, but health officials say this target will not be met until the end of April.

-Cabinet minister Michael Gove said at Tuesday’s press conference the UK must go “further, faster” to ramp up coronavirus testing capacity.

-But Mr Gove said a “critical constraint” on the ability to rapidly increase testing capacity in the UK is the availability of chemical reagents.
+Cabinet minister Michael Gove said at Tuesday’s Downing Street press conference that a “critical constraint” on the ability to rapidly increase testing capacity in the UK is the availability of chemical reagents.

 He said Prime Minister Boris Johnson and Health Secretary Matt Hancock were working with companies worldwide to ensure the UK gets the material needed to increase tests “of all kinds”.